Customizing Events¶

 counter_definitions.add("cycle_activity.stalls_l3_miss", 0x65306a3);

-/// For events requiring additional configuration.
+/// For events requiring a specific PMU type.

 Translating Event Names to Event Codes¶